 Here is a solid 3 day split exercise program template.

 This has been designed to train each body part in a specific order to get the best results.
 Also don’t forget to change your program every 6-8 weeks to keep your body guessing.
-To know what reps and rest time check out THIS article.
 Also see the ‘notes’ section below.
-For any further questions, feel free to send an email or contact via my OneFitStop profileand we’ll be happy to assist.
+For any further questions, feel free to send an email or contact via my OneFitStop profile and we’ll be happy to assist.

 LEGS AND SHOULDERS: